Calathea-Z/Tamagochi-GA/README.md

 # Tamagochi-GA

-This is inteded to be a fun game where you keep a creature alive with the DOM interface.
+This is intended to be a fun game where you keep a creature alive with simple button controls that work through the DOM interface.

-Authors:
-Zach Sykes
+Author: Zach Sykes
-Syked Games